Bluwolf00/GW-Framework/README.md

 # GW-Framework
-My custom framework for Arma 3
+Guzzenvonlidl's custom framework for Arma 3 Edited by the GOL Technical Team.